 Dr. Mitchell Harman, an endocrinologist at the University of Arizona College of Medicine, blames the proliferation of endocrine-suppressing, estrogen-like compounds used in pesticides and other farming chemicals for the downward trend in male testosterone levels.
 Phthalates, commonly found in cosmetics, soaps and most plastics are another known cause of testosterone suppression.

 Without enough thyroid hormone, every system in the body slows down.
 Those who suffer from hypothyroidism feel tired, tend to sleep a lot, experience constipation and weight gain typically occurs.
 Extremely dry skin, hair loss, slower mental processes, feeling cold, brittle hair, splitting nails, diminished ability to sweat during exercise, infertility, poor memory, depression, decreased libido and an inability to lose weight are also symptoms to watch for.

-Natasha Turner, N.D. is a naturopathic doctor, Chatelaine magazine columnist, and author of the bestselling books The Hormone Diet and The Supercharged Hormone Diet.
-Her newest release, The Carb Sensitivity Program, is available across Canada.
+Natasha Turner, N.D., is a naturopathic doctor and author of the bestselling books The Hormone Diet, The Supercharged Hormone Diet and The Carb Sensitivity Program.
 She’s also the founder of the Toronto-based Clear Medicine Wellness Boutique and a regular guest on The Dr. Oz Show and The Marilyn Denis Show.
 For more wellness advice from Natasha Turner, click here.